 Withdrawn: After you voluntarily withdraw your trademark application, and status will shows as withdrawn.

 Therefore, it is important to check the trademark application status from time to time.
 Further, you can check your trademark application status here: trademark e-register, or you contact us to assist you to find the status of your trademark application.

-Further, You may be interested to read the following posts:
+Further, you may also interested to read the following posts: